bcgov/qs1/README.md

 ![](./.github/graphics/template.png)

+* Ensure you choose a name for your repo that will not result in a package name collision.
+Existing package names for the bcgov org can be searched [here](https://github.com/orgs/bcgov/packages
+)
 ## Secrets and Variables

 Variables and secrets are consumed by workflows.
 Environments provide their own values, overriding default sets.